Unlocking Clarity and Motivation: The Power of Yi and Jin in Traditional Chinese Medicine

 What Weakens Yi and Jin?

-Understanding how they are produced also helps us understand what damages them.
+Understanding how Yi and Jin are produced helps us identify what damages them.

 Yi (Spleen) is weakened by: